Best Single Serve Coffee Maker of 2021

 The Hamilton Beach Scoop has a simple approach to brewing and a sleek, compact design.
-The stainless steel scoop and brew-basket holds 13 to 25 grams of ground coffee and neatly fits into a secondary filter that prevents grounds from ending up in your coffee.
-The coffee taste is superior to that coming from the Keurig K Mini or Sboly Single Serve Coffee Maker, and the brewing process produces no waste aside from spent grounds.
+The stainless steel scoop and brew basket holds 13 to 25 grams of ground coffee and neatly fits into a secondary filter that prevents grounds from ending up in your coffee.
+The coffee taste is superior to that coming from the Keurig K-Mini, and the brewing process produces no waste aside from spent grounds.
 We enjoyed the cost-effective pods and the quality stainless steel design.